bsm3d/Demos-Scenes/Readme.md

 ### Malixa

-BSM has contributed to the production titled "Malixa," which is documented on Demozoo.
+BSM has also been involved with the PC group Malixa, who won a competition at Abort'97.

 - [Malixa on Demozoo](https://demozoo.org/productions/33584/)

 ### Prestige

-Additionally, BSM has been associated with the Prestige group, further enriching his portfolio in the demo scene.
+BSM has been member of the Prestige group, further enriching his portfolio in the demo scene.

 - [Prestige on exotica](http://janeway.exotica.org.uk/author.php?id=9256)